rastsislaux/slang/README.md

 Slang is an interpreted stack-based "programming language".

-This project is pathetic parody of [Porth](https://gitlab.com/tsoding/porth) by [Alexey Kutepov](https://www.youtube.com/c/TsodingDaily).
+This project is a pathetic parody of [Porth](https://gitlab.com/tsoding/porth) by [Alexey Kutepov](https://www.youtube.com/c/TsodingDaily).

 ## Examples